TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc.rst

    **.[tagname]** {

    * **callRecursive:** :ref:`data-type-boolean`.
 If set, the content of the block is directed into parseFunc again.
-Otherwise the content is just passed through with no other processing than :ref:`stdwrap` (see below).
+Otherwise the content is passed through with no other processing than :ref:`stdwrap` (see below).

    * **callRecursive.dontWrapSelf:** :ref:`data-type-boolean`.
 If set, the tags of the